Subject area: Archaeology

 Why choose Archaeology at the University of Edinburgh?

-Edinburgh offers a wide range of resources and professional expertise, giving you access to key national archaeological institutions such as National Museums Scotland and Historic Environment Scotland.
-Edinburgh is also home to many national commercial archaeology companies, with possible opportunities for fieldwork and work experience.
+You will study in a city full of resources and professional expertise, with key national archaeological institutions such as National Museums Scotland and Historic Environment Scotland.
+Edinburgh is home to many national commercial archaeology companies and important archaeological sites which date back to the Mesolithic period, providing opportunities for fieldwork and work experience.

 Archaeology investigates the human past using material remains such as artefacts and excavated sites to reconstruct the economic, social and cultural life of early societies.
 At Edinburgh we have a rich tradition of archaeological teaching and research, specialising in European prehistory, the early civilisations of the Mediterranean and the Near East and Egypt.

 You will be introduced to standard and innovative archaeological techniques and the practice and theory of archaeology.
 This will take in the study of science-based archaeology, including the study of animal and human bones and digital applications.

 You can choose to specialise by geographical area or period and to become involved in practical research or applied archaeology, for example through fieldwork.